phpvms/docs/docs/acars/install-client.md

 Due to an MSFS limitation, sceneries purchased through the MSFS store can't be read because they're encrypted.
 Only sceneries purchased outside of the store and manually placed in the `Community` directory can be read
 :::

-To use MSFS, select "Microsoft Flight Simulator" from the simulator list and click 'Rescan Scenery'
+To use MSFS, select "Microsoft Flight Simulator" from the simulator list and click 'Rescan Scenery'.

+#### Permission Denied Errors

+If you're getting a permission denied error, see [this thread](https://forum.navigraph.com/t/faq-navigraph-navdata-center-could-not-find-access-simulator/2104)

 ---